How to Complete NASHP’s Hospital Cost Tool

 All Medicare-certified hospitals are required to file an annual MCR, using the Centers for Medicare & Medicaid (CMS) 2552-10 format, comprised of a series of worksheets and schedules that describe a hospital’s characteristics, financial information, costs, and charges.

-The MCR includes hospital utilization data, costs and charges by cost centers and payers, related party and home office costs, and hospital reimbursements.
-In addition, it includes Medicaid cost, charges, and supplemental payments as reported by the hospital.
+The MCR includes hospital utilization data, costs, and charges by cost centers and payers, related party and home office costs, and hospital reimbursements.
+In addition, it includes Medicaid costs, charges, and supplemental payments as reported by the hospital.

-To gain access to a hospital’s MCR, there are five possible options:
+To gain access to a hospital’s MCR, there are five options:

-- States may require hospitals to submit their MCRs to a state agency.
-Each state is different, so an inquiry with the specific agency that oversees hospital reporting will confirm if the MCR is filed with the state and if public access to the report is permitted.
+- States may require hospitals to submit MCRs to specific state agencies.
+Each state is different, so an inquiry to the state agency that oversees hospital reporting will confirm if the MCR is filed with the state and if public access to the report is permitted.

-- Individual hospital MCRs may be requested from Medicare administrative contractors via the Freedom of Information Act (FOIA).
-For more information on this process, visit the CMS FOIA page.
+- Individual hospital MCRs may be requested from Medicare administrative contractors through the Freedom of Information Act (FOIA).
+For more information on this process, visit the CMS FOIA

-- CMS maintains MCR data in the Healthcare Provider Cost Reporting Information System (HCRIS), which is the only government national database available for all types of hospitals (nonprofit, for-profit, and government).
-Downloading data in SAS dataset format is available from CMS here.
+- CMS maintains MCR data in its Healthcare Provider Cost Reporting Information System (HCRIS), which is the only government national database available for all types of hospitals (nonprofit, for-profit, and government).
+Downloading hospitals’ cost report data in SAS dataset format is available from CMS here.